 9. No student may commence a postgraduate degree, diploma or certificate programme more than two weeks after their given start date without the permission of the College.
 No student will be enrolled on a course more than two weeks after the start of the course without the permission of the Head of College.
-Students are not permitted to withdraw from a course marked as optional on the Degree Programme Table more than six weeks after the start of the relevant semester in order to substitute the course with another optional course, unless the relevant
+This includes students resuming courses following a period of authorised interruption of study.
+Students are not permitted to withdraw from a course marked as optional on the Degree Programme Table more than six weeks after the start of the relevant semester in order to substitute the course with another optional course, unless the relevant Board of Examiners has awarded a null sit for the course under the

-Board of Examiners has awarded a null sit for the course under the Special Circumstances procedure, and the requirement above to enrol on the course within the first two weeks of the course can be met.
+Exceptional Circumstances procedure, and the requirement above to enrol on the course within the first two weeks of the course can be met.